maxblumenschein/mdtoanything/README.md

 ### Inside Input Directory

 ``custom_author: true`` inside the [YAML header of the input file](#markdown-input-file) overwrites the path for user variables to the input directory, i.e. the Markdown file.
-This allows the definition of custom variables for a special usecases, or if you want to have the variables stay with the input file in general.
+This allows the definition of custom variables for special usecases, or if you want to have the variables stay with the input file in general.

 ### Inside Tex Directory